Danbury and Norwalk Railroad: Fairfield County Railroad, 1835-1850

 The Danbury and Norwalk Railroad was chartered May 1835 as the Fairfield County Railroad.
 The objective of the railroad was to build from Danbury to somewhere on Long Island Sound.
 The backers wanted to end Danbury's isolation.
 Professor Alexander C. Twining of Yale University was hired to conduct a survey.
 Several options were researched, and Professor Twining recommended the route following the Norwalk River.
-This route would come through Norwalk and South Norwalk, and terminate on the shores of the Long Island Sound at Belden's Point.
+This route would come through Norwalk and South Norwalk, and terminate on the northern shores of Long Island Sound at Belden's Point.
 It was longer than other options, but the total travel time to New York City was shorter, because less travel over water was needed.

 The railroad was initially planned as a horsedrawn railroad, which would have been a significant improvement on the unpaved toll roads.
 A coach took a half day for the journey, but horse-drawn rail cars were estimated to make the Danbury to Norwalk trip in 3 hours.
 As financing the project was a problem, attention was paid to the area north of Danbury, along the Housatonic River.
 If these places would be connected, more options would come available to financing the railroad.

 A survey was performed By Mr. E H. Broadhead.
 This route would connect Danbury by a 70-mile route with the Western Railroad at West Stockbridge, Massachusetts.
 Then in 1836 the Housatonic Railroad was chartered in Bridgeport.
 Danbury was offered a subscription to the new railroad for $100,000, but Danbury declined.
 The Housatonic Railroad started building its railroad, bypassing Danbury, and going north along the route that was surveyed for the Fairfield County Railroad.